Greece Ramps Up Emergency Effort After Lesbos Migrant Camp Fire - UrduPoint

 Lesbos Island, Greece, (APP - UrduPoint / Pakistan Point News - 11th Sep, 2020 ) :Greek security forces arrived en masse on the island of Lesbos on Friday to help build a new shelter for thousands of migrants left homeless by fires that destroyed their camp this week.

+In a sign of growing frustration days after the blazes, hundreds staged a protest on the road between their charred camp and a town, carrying signs reading "We want freedom" and "we don't want a new camp" as riot police escorted them.

-Many desperate families wandered listlessly in the streets of the island's main town after spending a third night sleeping out in the open, on the sides of streets, parking lots or even at petrol stations.
+In the streets of the island's main town, desperate families wandered listlessly after spending a third night sleeping out in the open, on the sides of roads, parking lots or even at petrol stations.

 "We've suffered here for three days," Congolese asylum seeker Patricia Bob told AFP on the side of a road, sitting on a piece of cardboard serving as her mattress.